HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/appliance/set-hpovappliancetwofactorauthentication.md

 Use a `comma-separated` list to include multiple values in the entry field, allowing HPE OneView to search multiple Subject Alternative Name attributes for a valid user name.

 {% hint style="info" %}
-You can instruct HPE OneView to search for the user name within the attributes of the "
+You can instruct HPE OneView to search for the user name within the attributes of the "Subject" field of the smart card certificate (either in addition to, or instead of, searching within "Subject Alternative Name" attributes).
+See subject entry in the "Certificate owner" field for details.
 {% endhint %}
-Subject" field of the smart card certificate (either in addition to, or instead of, searching within "Subject Alternative Name" attributes).
-See subject entry in the "Certificate owner" field for details.

 Subject Alternative Name multiple attribute entry example `[OtherName.UPN]`=(.*),OtherName.RFC822Name=(.*),RFC822Name=(.*),DirName=(.*)